SatrunsDream/poweroutages_analysis/README.md

 | `PCT_WATER_TOT`            | Percentage of water area in the U.S. state as compared to the overall water area in the continental U.S.       |
 | `PCT_WATER_INLAND`         | Percentage of inland water area in the U.S. state as compared to the overall inland water area in the continental U.S. |

+# Data Cleaning and Exploration
+The first step is to clean the data to ensure it is suitable for effective analysis.
+Data cleaning is crucial because it helps remove inconsistencies, errors, and inaccuracies that can skew results and lead to incorrect conclusions.
+As data scientists, cleaning the data allows us to work with reliable and accurate datasets, ensuring that our analyses are robust and our insights are valid.
+Proper data cleaning enhances the quality of our models and improves the overall integrity of our research.

+## Cleaning
+1. We begin by dropping irrelevant columns and retaining only the features relevant to our analysis.
+The columns we keep are: MONTH, U.S._STATE, OUTAGE.START.DATE, OUTAGE.START.TIME, OUTAGE.RESTORATION.DATE, OUTAGE.RESTORATION.TIME, OUTAGE.DURATION, DEMAND.LOSS.MW, CAUSE.CATEGORY, CUSTOMERS.AFFECTED, CLIMATE.REGION, CLIMATE.CATEGORY, TOTAL.PRICE, TOTAL.SALES, TOTAL.CUSTOMERS, POPULATION, POPPCT_URBAN, POPPCT_UC, POPDEN_URBAN, POPDEN_UC, AREAPCT_URBAN, AREAPCT_UC, PCT_LAND, PCT_WATER_TOT, PCT_WATER_INLAND.
+2. Next, we combine the OUTAGE.START.DATE and OUTAGE.START.TIME columns into a single OUTAGE.START column as a Timestamp object.
+We do the same for OUTAGE.RESTORATION.DATE and OUTAGE.RESTORATION.TIME, creating a OUTAGE.RESTORATION column.
+We then drop the old columns since all the relevant information is now contained in OUTAGE.START and OUTAGE.RESTORATION.
+3.